arangodb/docs/3.11/data-modeling-naming-conventions-attribute-names.md

   Overall it might be better to use attribute names which don't require any quoting/escaping in all languages used.
 This includes languages used by the client (e.g. Ruby, PHP) if the attributes are mapped to object members there.
-* Attribute names starting with an at-mark (`@`) need to be enclosed in backticks when used in an AQL query to tell them apart from bind variables.
+* Attribute names starting with an at sign (`@`) need to be enclosed in backticks when used in an AQL query to tell them apart from bind variables.
-  Therefore, we do not encourage the use of attributes starting with at-marks, even though they work when used properly.
+  Therefore, we do not encourage the use of attributes starting with at sign, even though they work when used properly.
 * ArangoDB does not enforce a length limit for attribute names.
 However, long attribute names may use more memory in result sets etc. Therefore the use